 Another event that could happen (although I have never heard of it actually happening) is that you could get so much moisture in your attic that it could condense and roll down the stringer onto your chimney.
 This could happen if there were some reason your attic was getting a lot of humidity in it – for example, if your dryer vented into the attic instead of out of a vent perhaps, or if your gas furnace were vented by B Vent but just dumped into the attic (which would be a severe carbon monoxide risk, incidentally).

-–Need help with your chimney leak repair in Maryland or North Virginia?
+–Need help with your chimney leak repair in Maryland, DC, or North Virginia?
 Call High’s!